 You might think of them as being like fraternal twins instead of identical twins.
 Or, more accurately, you might think of them as being like semi-identical twins that share 75 percent of their DNA instead of 100 percent.

-If you are looking for a new garbage disposal but didn’t decide with the model, you can look through the best waste disposals reviews, we’ve picked for you.
+If you are looking for a new garbage disposal but didn’t decide on the model, you can look through the best waste disposals reviews, we’ve picked for you.